Moriarty0923/BIKNN/README.md

 conda install faiss-gpu -c pytorch # For CUDA
 ```

+## Data
-The data we used in the paper can be found here (https://github.com/roeeaharoni/unsupervised-domain-clusters)
+The data we used in the paper can be found here [multi-domain de-en dataset](https://github.com/roeeaharoni/unsupervised-domain-clusters)

+WMT19 data can be found [wmt19](https://github.com/facebookresearch/fairseq/blob/main/examples/wmt19/README.md)

+## Get Datastore and Combiner
-To facilitate the reproducing the result, you can download the cached datastore and generate code snippets by:
+You can download the cached datastore and trained combiner generate code snippets by:
 ```bash
 cd knnbox-scripts/knntranx_adaptive
 # step 1. download datastores